ARTICLE I – MEMBERSHIP

 Members shall not be allowed to use the beach, lake, recreational fields/courts, or any other facilities of the Association unless they have displayed, on or about their persons, a current membership badge.
 Badges are provided upon payment of annual dues.
 Only members in good standing are eligible to receive membership badges.
 Children under five (5) years of age, whose families are members of the Association, do not require badges.

 Section 4 Guest of Members:

 Guests of members must be presented at the gate by the member or any individual in the member’s immediate family who is over the age of twelve (12).
-The guest(s) will be issued a visitors badge or wristband, which must be displayed on the guest person while using the beach, lake, recreational fields/courts, or any other facilities of the Association, and which must be surrendered at the gate upon leaving the premises.
+The guest(s) will be issued a visitor badge or wristband, which must be displayed on the guest person while using the beach, lake, recreational fields/courts, or any other facilities of the Association, and which must be surrendered at the gate upon leaving the premises.

 Sections 5 Limit on Guests:

 Member households are limited to no more than six (6) guests at any one time.